An authoritative guide focusing on the impact diet and lifestyle can have on couples looking to conceive.

 While some couples looking to conceive can become pregnant quickly, this is not the case for all couples.

-While some people looking to conceive can become pregnant quickly, this is not the case for all.
-In fact, just over 15 per cent of people trying for a baby will take longer than a year trying to conceive - a statistic that immediately puts them into a bracket labelled "infertile".
-In the UK, fertility problems affect 1 in 7 heterosexual couples and in around 40 per cent of those cases it's a fertility issue for both partners.
-While there can be a variety of reasons for this, there are lifestyle choices - predominantly dietary - that people can make that increase the chance of conception.
+In fact, just over 15 percent of couples will take longer than a year trying to conceive-a statistic that immediately puts them into a bracket labeled "infertile."
+While there can be a variety of reasons for this, there are lifestyle choices-predominantly dietary-that couples can make that increase the chance of conception.

-Based on scientific research, this is an inclusive nutritional guide, for all couples, whether they are starting their journey to conception, are experiencing reduced fertility caused by conditions such as low sperm production or polycystic ovary syndrome, or are looking at alternative routes to fertility, such as IVF.
+Based on scientific research, this is an inclusive nutritional guide for all couples, whether they are starting their journey to conception; are experiencing reduced fertility; or are looking at alternative routes to fertility, such as IVF.